July 1, 2024

 Stress is a word that gets thrown around a lot these days, and it’s something that we all experience throughout our lives.
 It’s unavoidable but isn’t always a bad thing.

 The physiological reflexes that respond to a stressful situation allow us to get through it safely.
 But when we spend too much time in a stressed state and can’t quite switch off that stress response, it becomes chronic stress.
 This can have multiple detrimental impacts not only on our mental and emotional health, but our physiological as well.
 Yoga has been practiced for thousands of years to maintain health of mind, body and spirit.
-Universally today it is recommended to practice yoga when we’re under stress.
+Today, it is universally recommended that we practice yoga when we’re under stress.
 But why?
 As a yoga teacher and naturopath, I’ve outlined 5 ways yoga can combat stress.

 We’re living in a world where we’re constantly bombarded with advertising, bright lights, deadlines, constant noise pollution, actual pollution, weird TikTok trends and endless screen-time.
 This means we’re constantly living in a state of moderate stress.
 Our yoga practice provides a sanctuary away from this.
 Maybe we’ve created a ritual and sacred space at home for it, or maybe we practice in a studio.
 To me, there’s nothing more comforting than walking into a yoga studio after a long stressful day where the lights are soft, the music is gentle and people are warm and smiling.
 I can literally feel the tension drain right out of me, and I’m not even on my mat yet!
 Spending an hour immersed in this calming environment essentially is giving the body and mind a break from the outside world and allowing it to disconnect to recharge, even if for only an hour.